 Expert Opinions on the AGGA

-Dental experts have voiced strong criticism of the AGGA’s purported mechanisms.
-Dr. Kasey Li, a maxillofacial surgeon specializing in sleep apnea, describes its claimed ability to grow adult jaws as “hocus pocus.”
-He argues that it merely misaligns teeth without altering skeletal structure.
+Dental experts have raised significant concerns about the AGGA (Anterior Growth Guidance Appliance) and its purported mechanisms and effectiveness.
+Dr. Kasey Li, a California maxillofacial surgeon specializing in sleep apnea, describes its claimed ability to grow adult jaws as “hocus pocus.”
+He argues that the device primarily misaligns teeth rather than genuinely altering skeletal structure.
+According to Dr. Li, “The entire concept of this device makes zero sense.
+It doesn’t grow the jaw; it just pushes the teeth out of their original position.”

-Orthodontists Dr. Neal Kravitz and Dr. Jeffrey Miller are currently researching the AGGA’s effects on patients.
-Dr. Miller has examined dental scans from multiple patients allegedly harmed by the device, all showing significant bone loss around their teeth.
+Currently, orthodontists Dr. Neal Kravitz and Dr. Jeffrey Miller are conducting research on the AGGA’s effects on patients.
+Dr. Miller has analyzed dental scans from multiple patients reportedly harmed by the device, revealing significant bone loss around their teeth.
+Reports indicate that at least 20 AGGA patients have filed lawsuits over the past three years, alleging that the device caused severe complications such as flared teeth, damaged gums, and erosion of the bone that supports their teeth.

 Regulatory Scrutiny

-The controversy surrounding the AGGA has attracted attention from regulators.
-In March 2023, the U.S. Food and Drug Administration (FDA) announced it was evaluating safety concerns related to the device after receiving reports of serious complications associated with similar appliances.
+The controversy surrounding the AGGA (Anterior Growth Guidance Appliance) has drawn significant attention from regulators, particularly following a comprehensive investigation by KHN and CBS News.
+In March 2023, the U.S. Food and Drug Administration (FDA) announced it was evaluating safety concerns linked to the device after receiving multiple reports of serious complications associated with its use, including cases of tooth loss, gum damage, and bone erosion.
+The FDA confirmed that the AGGA, which has been fitted on over 10,000 patients, is not registered or approved by the agency, raising alarming questions about its safety and efficacy.

-Importantly, the AGGA was never submitted for FDA clearance or approval—Dr. Galella contends it does not fall under FDA jurisdiction, a claim disputed by the agency.
-This lack of oversight allowed patient complaints about adverse effects to go largely unaddressed for years.
+Crucially, the AGGA was never submitted for FDA clearance or approval.
+Dr. Steve Galella, the device’s inventor, asserts that it does not fall under FDA jurisdiction; however, this claim is disputed by regulatory experts who argue that the lack of registration is “incredibly problematic.”
+This absence of oversight has allowed patient complaints regarding adverse effects to remain largely unaddressed for years.
+Notably, former FDA official Victor Krauthamer indicated that it is standard for the agency to begin investigations by clarifying its authority over such devices.

 Conclusion